This article will discuss the following:

 Here's something a coin appraisal cannot do: tell you the precise value of exactly how much your coins are worth.
 Their final sale price will always depend on unpredictable factors such as the buyer's tastes, and the relative availability of similar coins on the market.

-Instead, you should expect the appraisal to give you an approximation of the value of the coins.
-This is a useful baseline to start negotiations from if you do choose to sell.
 Even if you ultimately don't sell your coins in the immediate future, having a gauge of the fair value of your coins is still good to know.
 It will additionally give you a reasonable idea of how the coins would be graded.

-You also shouldn't expect to get a free appraisal from every coin dealer or numismatic expert.
-They have no obligation to do so free of charge.
-Yes, some will gladly do so, but that is an unlikely perk.
 Since you are similarly under no obligation to turn around and sell the appraiser your coins, doing the evaluation for free doesn't offer them any tangible reward for their time.
-Bear in mind that some local coin shops don't do any coin appraisals, so check beforehand to confirm that they offer this service.
+Bear in mind that some local coin shops don't do any coin appraisals, so call and check beforehand to confirm that they offer this service.
+You should plan to schedule an appraisal rather than expecting to get one as a walk-in customer.

 Even after you receive an appraisal, it's best to keep your expectations modest.
 You may not quickly receive the best offer for your coins, depending on how in-demand they are.
 It can also take a long time to find a willing buyer, which may require you to sell a coin collection piece by piece.